 Electrons are subatomic particles that are present everywhere.
-As they have no components or substructure, they are considered to be elementary particles as a whole.
+As they have no components or substructure, they are considered elementary particles.

-The electrons have an essential part to play in several physical, chemical, them and electrical phenomena.
+The electrons are essential in several physical, chemical, and electrical phenomena.
 They are the primary reasons why chemical reactions take place.

 Two such chemical properties which require the involvement of electrons for showcasing the behaviour are Electronegativity and Electron Affinity.
 Both these properties are associated with electron gain and are correlated.

-Electron affinity is a property that an atom in a molecule exhibit, but electronegativity is the property of an atom which has formed bonds with any other atoms.
-Presence of electrons is the most essential part of these chemical properties that various elements exhibit.
+Electron affinity is a property that an atom in a molecule exhibits, but electronegativity is the property of an atom that has formed bonds with other atoms.
+The presence of electrons is essential to these chemical properties that various elements exhibit.

 Electronegativity vs Electron Affinity